 Our vision is basic healthcare for all

 More than 90% of all health issues can be handled at community level.
-This is where Healthy Entrepreneurs comes in.
+This is where Healthy Entrepreneurs (HE) comes in.
 Our sustainable and scalable model works within the existing healthcare system, by providing a business opportunity for community health workers to improve healthcare in hard-to-reach rural communities.
-We operate in Uganda, Kenya, Tanzania, Burundi, Burkina Faso, Congo and Nigeria with a network of 15,000 CHEs, reaching 18 million people in remote and rural areas.
+We operate in Uganda, Kenya, Tanzania, Burkina Faso, the DRC, Nigeria, and Ethiopia with a network of 20,000 CHEs onboarded, reaching 18 million people in remote and rural

 CHEs